lennisa/json-to-typescript-type-generator/README.md

-# JSON → TypeScript Type Generator
+# JSON to TypeScript Type Generator

 A deterministic TypeScript interface generator built in Python that converts JSON arrays into exact `.d.ts` interface declarations.